 Timothy Adams has served as Chief Financial Officer since January 2017.
+Mr. Adams has served as a member of the board of directors of Model N, a public revenue management solutions company, since December 2016 and Prevail Therapeutics since June 2019.
+Mr. Adams has also served as a member of the board of directors of ABILITY Network, a private healthcare technology company, from November 2014 to April 2018.
 From June 2014 to September 2016, Mr. Adams served as the Chief Financial Officer of Demandware, Inc. Mr. Adams served as Senior Vice President and Chief Financial Officer of athenahealth, Inc. from January 2010 to June 2014.
-Previously, Mr. Adams served as Chief Investment Officer of Constitution Medical Investors, Inc., a private investment firm focused on health-care-sector-related acquisitions and investments, as well as Senior Vice President of Corporate Strategy for Keystone Dental, Inc., a provider of dental health products and solutions.
+Previously, from 2008 to 2010, Mr. Adams served as Chief Investment Officer of Constitution Medical Investors, Inc., a private investment firm focused on health-care-sector-related acquisitions and investments, as well as Senior Vice President of Corporate Strategy at Keystone Dental, Inc., a provider of dental health products and solutions.
 Earlier in his career, Mr. Adams was Chief Financial Officer at a number of other publicly traded companies.
 Mr. Adams began his career in public accounting at PricewaterhouseCoopers LLP, formerly Price Waterhouse, and is a Certified Public Accountant.
-Mr. Adams has been serving as a member of the board of directors of Model N, a public revenue management solutions company, since December 2016.
-Mr. Adams has also served as a member of the board of directors of ABILITY Network, a private healthcare technology company, from 2014 to 2018.
 Mr. Adams obtained a B.S. from Murray State University and an M.B.A. from Boston University.